Micaiah Towgood: Works

 Three papers by him signed "Paulus" are in The Old Whig, 1739.

 Towgood corresponded with John Wesley in 1755, John and Charles Wesley read together Towgood's "A Gentleman's Reasons for his Dissent from the Church of England", in preparation for their Conference at Leeds.
 Wesley described it as "an elaborate and lively tract."

-Family
+Personal life

-Towgood married, c.1730, a daughter of James Hawker of Luppitt, Devon, and had four children, of whom a daughter survived him; his wife died in 1759.
-His son Matthew (1732–1791) was educated at Bridgwater under John Moore (died 1748), was minister at Bridgwater (1747–1755), afterwards merchant, and ultimately (1773) a banker in London, where he died in January 1791, leaving issue.
+Towgood married Mary Hawker on 25 May 1723 in Exeter.
+She was a daughter of James Hawker of Luppitt, Devon.
+The couple had four children, of whom a daughter survived him; his wife died in 1759.
+His son Matthew (1727–1791) was educated at Bridgwater under John Moore (died 1748), was minister at Bridgwater (1747–1755), afterwards merchant, and ultimately (1773) a banker in London, where he died in January 1791, leaving issue.

+Towgood had a slight speech impediment, which he never entirely overcame, but was known as an effective preacher.